Chiark-Collective/covertreex/docs/CORE_IMPLEMENTATIONS.md

 - Phase 5 deterministic selection (2025‑11‑12) swapped all residual/Euclidean scope builders to `select_topk_by_level` (argpartition + stable ties) and moved the limit logic into the Numba CSR path, so `traversal_semisort_ms` is expected to approach zero once the telemetry sweep is re-run.
 Because the latest Hilbert 32 k replay still exceeded an hour wall-clock, every residual audit now starts with a 4 k-point dry run (same flags, smaller `--tree-points`) and only scales to 32 k after the small run reports ≥95 % whitened coverage, `<1 s` median semisort, and `conflict_pairwise_reused=1` across batches.
 - Per-run telemetry is summarised with `python tools/export_benchmark_diagnostics.py --output artifacts/benchmarks/residual_budget_diagnostics.csv artifacts/benchmarks/artifacts/benchmarks/residual_{dense,sparse}_budget_4096.jsonl`: the dense control (no chunk target) records a **76.49 s** build while the budgeted sparse streamer (chunk target 4 096, schedule `1 024/2 048/4 096`) lands at **103.37 s** with budget amplification `3.73×` and ≥93.7 % pairwise reuse after the warm-up batch.
 Point perf reviews at that CSV instead of console output.

-**Recommended CLI defaults for “historical best” residual timings.** Use the dense traversal recipe from `pcct-20251110-105043-101bb9` whenever you need the fastest audited numbers or a known-good baseline.
+**Historical CLI defaults (pre-dense-streamer, 2025-11-10).** Use the dense traversal recipe from `pcct-20251110-105043-101bb9` whenever you need the fastest audited numbers from the maskopt_v2 era.
 The command below leaves the gate off, keeps scopes unclamped, and mirrors every setting from the 257 s / 0.027 s build:

 ```
 COVERTREEX_BACKEND=numpy \